tanmayrajDTU/Gate-PYQs/README.md

 - SQL schema for attempts, flags and practice sessions

 ## Dataset
-The source archive is normalized into `public/data/questions.json` and `catalog.json`.
+The source archive is normalized into `data/questions.json` and `catalog.json`, imported directly at build time (see `lib/data.ts`).
 The current source contains **3,822 unique question records** after deduplication (2,610 MCQ / 241 MSQ / 508 NAT / 463 descriptive — verified against `data/stats.json` and re-derived independently from the raw dataset).

 ## Run
 ```bash